STIXProject/stix-ramrod/docs/api/examples.rst

 Calling the ramrod.update() Function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once the imports are taken care of and the content is parsed, you only need to call the :meth:`ramrod.update` method, which returns an instance of :class:`ramrod.UpdateResults`, a ``namedtuple`` instance.
+Once the imports are taken care of you only need to call the :meth:`ramrod.update` method, which parses the content, updates it, and returns an instance of :class:`ramrod.UpdateResults`.

 .. code-block:: python